wicked-rainman/ESP32Dispatcher/README.md

 ```

-+ Within each dispatched function, calls should be made at suitable points to the dispatch ___expire___ method (If you don't do this, then the dispatcher will let the function run to completion).
-If the lapse time has been exceeded then this method returns a boolean which can be tested and actioned on.
++ Within each dispatched function, calls can be made at suitable points to the dispatch ___expire___ method (If you don't do this, then the dispatcher will let the function run to completion).
+If the specified lapse time has been exceeded then this method returns a boolean which can be tested and actioned on.
 Using the main loop as shown above, some simple examples are:

 + **Function1** - Runs every 2 seconds.
-The for loop will always execute for more than 5 milliseconds, so the call to ___myjobs.expire()___ will return true after 5 milliseconds.
+The for{} loop will always execute for more than 5 milliseconds, so the call to ___myjobs.expire()___ will return true after 5 milliseconds.
 In this instance, Function1 will return to the dispatcher.
 Two seconds later, Function1 will be executed again.

 ```
             void Function1() {